mdineenstevens/group9project/README.md

 2. For search question in creator part：
 * If you don't provide any keyword, then the default is to show all questions.
 And you can modify and delete question in the page.

-2. For starting a quiz in all user part：
+3. For starting a quiz in all user part：
 * If you don't provide any keyword, then the default is to random give you 5 question in the DB.

+## Proposals：
+* see in proposals file.
+There are several modifidacation, but all modification are informed and allowed by professor.
+Thank you for your understanding.